Nostrand/fullstack-nanodegree-projects/vagrant/forum/README.md

 ## Description
 This is a basic forum web application.
+## Goals

-The goal of this project is to work with Python to connect to a relational database and learn how to protect database-backed web apps from common security problems.
+* Work with Python to connect to a relational database.
+* Learn to protect database-backed web apps from common security problems.

 ## Requirements